yua10/rock_paper_Scissors/week-3/security/implementing-auth-starter/instructions.md

 # Instructions

-This branch of the repository contains an incomplete app that needs auth implementing.
+This folder contains an incomplete app that needs auth implementing.

 ---